-- SPECIFIES BY ABSOLUTE MAJORITY that Gumblossom Reserve No 28376 (Western Oval) is designated as a place where dogs must be on lead between 8.00am and 4.00pm on school days; - 2.
-SPECIFIES BY ABSOLUTE MAJORITY playgrounds in the City of Wanneroo are designated as places where dogs must be on lead at all times where advisory signage has been installed; - 3.
+- SPECIFIES BY ABSOLUTE MAJORITY that Gumblossom Reserve No 28376 (Western Oval as depicted in Attachment 1) is designated as a place where dogs must be on lead between 8.00am and 4.00pm on school days; - 2.
+SPECIFIES BY ABSOLUTE MAJORITY playgrounds in the City of Wanneroo are designated as places where dogs must be on lead at all times where advisory signage has been installed: - 3.
 NOTES Administration will undertake a proactive education program in relation to responsible dog ownership; and - 4.
 ADVISES the Petition organiser of Council's decision.